rudderlabs/rudderstack-docs/destinations/active-campaign.md

 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the platform supports sending events to Active Campaign, perform the steps below:
+Once you have confirmed that the platform supports sending events to ActiveCampaign, perform the steps below:

-* From your [RudderStack dashboard](https://app.rudderlabs.com/), add the source and Active Campaign as a destination.
+* From your [RudderStack dashboard](https://app.rudderlabs.com/), add the source and ActiveCampaign as a destination.

 {% hint style="info" %}
 Please follow our guide on [How to Add a Source and Destination in RudderStack](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.